swiftlang/swift-source-compat-suite/README.md

 understand the compatibility impact their changes have on real-world Swift projects.

+## Python Support
+The Source compatibility suite currently supports Python 3.8+.
+You may experience performance issues if you attempt to execute any of the associated files with a lesser version of Python 3.

 ## Current List of Projects

 The <a href="https://swift.org/source-compatibility/#current-list-of-projects">current list of projects</a> can be viewed on Swift.org.